About the programme

 Programme Outline

-The International Taxation Master is a two-year programme.
+The International Taxation Master's is either a one-year or a two-year programme.

-Over the course of the two years, students have unrestricted access to the IBFD online research platform, the Kluwer International Tax Database, the International Tax Law Reports and an impressive array of resources from all UCT libraries.
+Over the course of the registration period, students have unrestricted access to the IBFD online research platform, the Kluwer International Tax Database, the International Tax Law Reports and an impressive array of resources from all UCT libraries, including a large and up-to-date monograph collection.

-During the first year, over two semesters from February to May and July to November, residential-based courses are presented in Cape Town.
+During year one, over two semesters from February to May and July to November, residential-based courses are presented in Cape Town.

 In the first week, the IBFD will present an intensive overview of international taxation and the tax treaties.
-Thereafter, the following weeks will comprise of an in-person seminar session every Monday afternoon, and a recording in preparation for the next week’s session will be released each Thursday.
+Thereafter, the following weeks will comprise an in-person seminar session every Monday afternoon, and a recording in preparation for the next week’s session will be released a week in advance.
 The IBFD intensive week and weekly seminars are in-person, and attendance is compulsory.

 Teaching takes the form of lectures or seminars, consisting of guided group discussions with a focus on case studies applied in a practical manner, as well as theoretical engagement with the legal architecture of the international tax regime and its underlying norms.
 Advanced digital learning platforms are used to assist with lecture preparation and study.